scottwwh/test-elasticmq/README.md

 ![Sequence flow diagram](./docs/system.png)

+Simple rules:
+- Every user is represented by a node
+- Every message generates one notification for the recipient (not the sender)
+- Unread notifications are reflected by links between sender and recipient (users nodes) butare bound to the recipient

 Gotchas:
 - AWS' SDK is semi-magical in accessing cached credentials when developing locally, but of course these need to be explicitly passed in when launching via Docker Compose - see [env reference](./env.reference).